Eligibility & Benefits

 ITP Fellows must be enrolled full-time as graduate students in doctoral track programs in Sociology, Economics, Psychology, Educational Psychology, Political Science, Social Welfare program in Social Work, Educational Leadership and Policy Analysis, or Educational Policy Studies.

-They must fulfill all the requirements of their disciplinary homes, including coursework, comprehensive examinations, qualifying papers and/or master’s theses, proposals, and dissertations and be firmly grounded in the theoretical and methodological tools of their respective disciplines.
-They must also fulfill the ITP required coursework and programs including ITP courses- education across the disciplines, randomized control trials to inform education policy, ITP training seminar - as well as additional methodological and statistical training outside of their disciplinary home and successful completion of their internship.
+Fellows must fulfill all the requirements of their disciplinary homes, including coursework, comprehensive examinations, qualifying papers and/or master’s theses, proposals, and dissertations and be firmly grounded in the theoretical and methodological tools of their respective disciplines.
+They must also complete the ITP required coursework and programs including ITP courses such as, Education Across the Disciplines, Randomized Control Trials to Inform Education Policy, and the ITP Training Seminar.
+In addition, they are expected to pursue additional methodological and statistical training outside of their disciplinary home and successful completion of their internship.

 Academic excellence and commitment to education research

 An essential element in establishing a high-quality predoctoral training program is to recruit excellent fellows.
-ITP’s goal is to seek out the top applicants who have an interest in the scientific pursuits offered in the training program.
-The criteria for training program support include academic excellence, particularly in quantitative analysis, as represented in application records, research accomplishments, and demonstrated interest in the practical problems of education.
+ITP’s goal is to recruit the top applicants who have an interest in the scientific pursuits offered in the training program.
+The criteria for training program support include academic excellence, particularly in quantitative analysis as represented in application records, research accomplishments, and demonstrated interest in the practical problems of education.
 This must include a commitment to undertake a dissertation on an applied question of “what works” in education that is theoretically informed and stimulated by practical concerns.
-Fellows will come from all the participating social science departments and participating School of Education departments.
-Fellows must be citizens or permanent residents of the U.S. and must be enrolled full-time when receiving support.
+Fellows will be drawn from all participating social science departments as well as participating departments within the School of Education.
+Fellows must be citizens or permanent residents of the U.S. and be enrolled full-time when receiving support.

 International Affiliates

-Although the UW-ITP program can fund only U.S. citizens or permanent residents, it encourages international students with shared research interests to become part of the UW-ITP community.
+Although the UW-ITP program can fund only U.S. citizens or permanent residents, it encourages international students with shared research interests to become part of the UW-Madison ITP community.
 Please contact the Program Manager for more information about events or becoming an Affiliated International Scholar.

 Support & Benefits